ibm-cloud-docs/log-analysis/tutorials/kube_reset_ingestion.md

     The LOGDNA_INGESTION_KEY_FOR_YOUR_INSTANCE shows the LogDNA ingestion key for your instance.

     The Kubernetes secret contains the LogDNA ingestion key.
-The LogDNA ingestion key is used to authenticate the logging agent with the IBM Log Analysis with LogDNA service.
+The LogDNA ingestion key is used to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.
 It is used to open a secure web socket to the ingestion server on the logging back-end system.

 4. Configure the LogDNA agent on every worker(node) of your Kubernetes cluster.
 Run the following command: